spindance/spindance.code-challenge.mobile.android.weather-sensor-service/README.md

-# spindance.code-challenge.mobile.android.weather-sensor-service-package
+# spindance.code-challenge.mobile.android.weather-sensor-service
-Kotlin Package implementing a singleton service that provides access to a weather sensor reader.
+Kotlin library implementing a singleton service that provides access to a weather sensor reader.

 ## How to Add the library to another project
 1. Copy the `lib.jar` file in `lib/build/libs` into the `app\libs` directory of your new project